 Why Can’t All Airplanes Hover?

 Airplanes need air flowing over their wings to generate lift.
-Lift needs to be greater than the airplanes weight for it to lift off the ground.
+Lift needs to be greater than the airplane’s weight for it to lift off the ground.
 Airflow is either achieved by natural wind or thrust from an engine/s.
 Large airplanes need more airflow than wind can provide so forward speed is required.

 Planes fly by getting air to flow over their wings, which are aerofoil-shaped.
 This shape creates an envelope of air around the wing with lower pressure above than below, thus creating an upward force (Lift).

 The bigger and heavier the airplane, the more lift it needs to generate to get it off the ground.
 This means larger wings and more airflow over them.
-There becomes a point when airplanes are too big and need too much air flowing over its wings to lift off without forward speed.
+There becomes a point when airplanes are too big and need too much air flowing over their wings to lift off without forward speed.
 Hence why almost all planes need a runway to lift off.

-With smaller aircraft they can have very large wing surface areas that generate large amounts of lift for their size.
+With smaller aircraft, they can have very large wing surface areas that generate large amounts of lift for their size.
 Add to this a very lightweight fuselage and an airplane can lift off with very little airflow over its wings.
 Some very light/small aircraft can even lift off with a very, very strong headwind.
 (More on these later!)